muchdogesec/stix2arango/docs/README.md

 Sometimes old versions of an object can be inserted (`_is_latest==true`).

 In which case, a new embedded relationship are created for the object in the same way as described for New Embedded Relationships HOWEVER the only difference is the `_is_latest` value is marked as false.

+In `versionless` mode, embedded relationships use the same versionless behaviour as other SROs.
+If the same embedded relationship `id` is generated again with a different `_record_md5_hash`, the existing embedded relationship is replaced and remains `_is_latest==true`.